RicoJia/ricojia.github.io/_posts/2024/2024-05-06-linux-hodgepodge.markdown

 ---
 layout: post
-title: Going Back To The Basics - Bash Tools
+title: Linux HodgePodge
 date: '2024-05-06 13:19'
-excerpt: This blog is a hodge-podge of bash commands that I found useful
+excerpt: This blog is a hodge-podge collection of Facts about Linux that I found useful
 comments: true
 ---

-This is a running hodge-podge list of bash concepts and commands that I found useful in my robotics career.
+This is a running hodge-podge list of Linux concepts and commands that I found useful in my robotics career.
 I will keep adding ingredients and spices here. 🍲

 Enjoy!